Healthy and Sustainable Pre School Scheme

 How to get involved

-The scheme is fully endorsed by Estyn and the Care Inspectorate for Wales (CIW) and those registered on the scheme will receive:
+The scheme is fully endorsed by Estyn and the Care Inspectorate Wales (CIW).
+Registered settings receive:

-• Full support of a Specialist HEY Practitioner
+• Full support of a Specialist HSPSS Practitioner

 • Up to date advice and guidance